caa1211/node-study/callShell/README.md

 ```

-Below command will build main.cpp to main
+Note: Below command will build main.cpp to main
 ```
 > npm run build (the alias for "gcc main.cpp -o main")
 ```